Medicaid eligibility and enrollment in Rhode Island

 Our guide to financial assistance for Medicare enrollees in Rhode Island includes overviews of these benefits, including Medicare Savings Programs, long-term care coverage, and eligibility guidelines for assistance.

-How will Rhode Island handle Medicaid renewals after the pandemic?
+How did Rhode Island handle Medicaid renewals after the pandemic?

-During the pandemic, federal rules have prevented states from disenrolling anyone from Medicaid, even if they were no longer eligible or didn’t respond to an updated eligibility determination information request.
-But that rule ends March 31, 2023, and states can once again disenroll people from Medicaid as soon as April 1, 2023.
-Leading up to that, the Rhode Island Office of Health and Human Services is asking all Medicaid enrollees to ensure that their contact information is up-to-date, so that they can receive renewal packets in a timely manner.
+During the pandemic, federal rules prevented states from disenrolling anyone from Medicaid, even if they were no longer eligible or didn’t respond to an updated eligibility determination information request.
+But that rule ends March 31, 2023, and states were allowed to start disenrolling people from Medicaid as soon as April 1, 2023.
+This process, which lasted about a year, was known as “unwinding,” as it referred to an unwinding of the pandemic-era continuous coverage rule.

-Rhode Island has created a new protocol that will automatically enroll people in a plan through HealthSource RI if they lose Medicaid and their household income is no more than 200% of the poverty level.
-And for people up to 250% of the poverty level who transition to a plan through HealthSource RI (including those with income above 200% of FPL who manually select a plan), the state will pay their after-subsidy premiums for the first two months.
+Rhode Island created a new protocol to automatically enroll people in a plan through HealthSource RI if they lost Medicaid and their household income was no more than 200% of the poverty level.
+And for people up to 250% of the poverty level who transitioned to a plan through HealthSource RI (including those with income above 200% of FPL who manually selected a plan), the state paid their after-subsidy premiums for the first two months.6

 Rhode Island Medicaid covers transgender healthcare

-Several others states have since added similar provisions to their Medicaid programs, ensuring access to transgender healthcare.
+Several other states have since added similar provisions to their Medicaid programs, ensuring access to transgender healthcare.10

 Hepatitis C drug coverage expanded